 - Take a little coolant in a vessel and check that it is clean and clear. - If the coolant is contaminated or cloudy: Consider changing the coolant - The water for the coolant should be free of dirt. - Use drinking water with a pH of 6 9.

-Coolant composition: If there is a danger of freezing: at least 30% glycol by volume Max.
-60% glycol by volume If there is no danger of freezing: 7-12 % by volume Scania Anti-corrosive b)
+Coolant composition: If there is a danger of freezing: at least 30% glycol by volume, max.
+60% glycol by volume If there is no danger of freezing: 7-12% by volume b)